deploymenttheory/go-api-sdk-sofa/README.md

 SOFA (Simple Organized Feed for Apple) supports MacAdmins by efficiently tracking and surfacing information on updates for macOS and iOS.
 It consists of a machine-readable feed and user-friendly web interface, providing continuously up-to-date information on XProtect data, OS updates, and the details bundled in those releases.

-Updated automatically via GitHub Actions, the SOFA feed is a dynamic, centralized, and accessible source of truth.
-It can be self-hosted, giving you complete assurances as to the provenance of the data your fleet and coworkers can consume.
-The goal is to streamline the monitoring of Apple's software releases, thereby boosting security awareness and administrative efficiency.

 ## About This SDK

 This Go SDK provides a simple, idiomatic way to access the SOFA API feeds for macOS and iOS updates.
 It handles the HTTP requests, JSON parsing, and provides strongly-typed structures for working with the data.